brickpool/logo/README.md

 - [RunStopDemo.ino](/examples/RunStopDemo/RunStopDemo.ino) A simple program which connects to the _LOGO!_ controller and switches between the operating modes _RUN_ and _STOP_.
 - [FetchDataDemo.ino](/examples/FetchDataDemo/FetchDataDemo.ino) The sample program uses the _LOGO!_ PG-protocol command _Fetch Data_.
 - [CyclicReading.ino](/examples/CyclicReading/CyclicReading.ino) Cyclic reading of inputs, outputs and flags.
 The example uses the same function as the LOGO!Soft Routine _Online Test_.
+- [ReadClockDemo.ino](/examples/ReadClockDemo/ReadClockDemo.ino) The example reads the date and time from the _LOGO!_ controller.

 ## Dependencies
 - Arduino board, e.g. UNO
-- _LOGO!_ controller, release __0BA4__, __0BA5__ or __0BA6__
+- _LOGO!_ controller, release __0BA4__, __0BA5__ or __0BA6__, e.g. "6ED1052-1MD00-0BA6"
+- _LOGO!_ PG-Cable ("6ED1057-1AA00-0BA0")
 - Arduino Time Library [TimeLib](https://github.com/PaulStoffregen/Time)
+- For the examples, the alternative SoftwareSerial library [CustomSoftwareSerial](https://github.com/ledongthuc/CustomSoftwareSerial)

 ## License
-The library is licensed under the [GNU Library or Lesser General Public License version 3.0](/LICENSE).
-However, LogoPG distributes and uses code from other Open Source Projects that have their own licenses.
+The library is licensed under the [GNU Lesser General Public License v3.0](/LICENSE).
+However, LogoLib distributes and uses code from other Open Source Projects that have their own licenses.

 ## Credits
 LogoPG is created by J. Schneider.

-Special thanks go to Davide Nardella for creating [Snap7](http://snap7.sourceforge.net/) and [Settimino](http://settimino.sourceforge.net/), Nei Seng for the analysis of the 0BA5 and Jan Breuer for his [SerialPCAP](https://github.com/j123b567/SerialPCAP).
+Special thanks go to Davide Nardella for creating [Snap7](http://snap7.sourceforge.net/) and [Settimino](http://settimino.sourceforge.net/), Nei Seng for the analysis of the __0BA5__ and Jan Breuer for his [SerialPCAP](https://github.com/j123b567/SerialPCAP).